3 tips to turn your Internship in to a Job Offer

 So to help I’ve put together some of my top tips to ensure you put yourself in the strongest possible position to turn your internship in to a job offer!

 Engage in Active Listening Small Talk

 As humans we are social creatures.
 How we interact and relate to each other plays a big part in how we‘re perceived.
-Your goal as an intern is to leave a positive impression on your boss as well as colleagues.
+Your goal as an intern is to leave a positive impression on your boss and colleagues.
 So by engaging on a slightly more personal level will help to build that positive perception.

 One of the keys to this is to engage in small talk.
 Ask how their weekend was, if they have any plans for the weekend and so on.
-Now the key with small talk is that you actively listen and remember to internalise what they say- you’re not just small talking to kill time but to build a relationship!
+Now the key when it comes to small talk is to ensure that you actively listen and internalise what they say- you’re not just small talking to kill time but to build a relationship!
 So if their plans were to go to a festival or join a yoga class.
 On Monday ask them about it.
-By engaging with colleagues from around the office throughout the week and investing a small amount of time to build relationships will eventually pay dividends at the end of your internship.
+By engaging with colleagues from around the office throughout the week and investing a small amount of time to build relationships.
+This will eventually pay dividends at the end of your internship.
 It will show that you’re a great fit for the organisation and this will play an important factor in whether you’re offered a job.

 Be Proactive and Participate